Jump to section

 Evolving values have changed the workplace

-It’s impossible to discuss employee engagement without recognizing how much the value proposition has been almost completely redefined over the past few years.
+It’s impossible to discuss employee engagement trends without recognizing how much the value proposition has been almost completely redefined over the past few years.

 As work evolves—many people can work anywhere—employees have new leverage in seeking work that aligns with their values.